SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ### STON notation

 Morphic styles can be declared using STON.
 STON is a textual object notation.
-It is described in a dedicated chapter in the _Enterprise Pharo_ book available at [http://books.pharo.org](http://books.pharo.org).
+It is described in a dedicated chapter in the _Enterprise Pharo_ book available at [https://books.pharo.org](https://books.pharo.org).

 Each style element can use specific properties defined by associated classes:

-- Geometry: `SpStyleGeometry`
+- Geometry: `SpGeometryStyle`
-- Draw: `SpStyleDraw`
+- Draw: `SpDrawStyle`
-- Font:  `SpStyleFont`
+- Font:  `SpFontStyle`
-- Container: `SpStyleContainer`
+- Container: `SpContainerStyle`
+- Text: `SpTextStyle`

 Example:
 ```
 Geometry { #hResizing: true }
-Draw { #color:  Color{ #red: 1, #green: 0, #blue: 0, #alpha: 1}}
+Draw { #color:  Color { #red: 1, #green: 0, #blue: 0, #alpha: 1}}
 Draw { #color: #blue}
 Font { #name: "Lucida Grande", #size: 10, #bold: true }
 Container { #borderColor: Color { #rgb: 0, #alpha: 0 }, #borderWidth: 2, #padding: 5 },
 ```

-You can define your style globally, and to your specific presenter, with the `addStyle:`
-message: for example `addStyle: 'section'`.
+You can define your style globally, and add it to your specific presenter with the `addStyle:` message, for example `addStyle: 'section'`.

 This message is specific to the `SpAbstractMorphicAdapter` backend.
 Here are two examples of stylesheets.